We’ve all been there: agonizing over how to write a bio that doesn’t sound too self-promotional or fall flat with modesty.

 If you want to analyze the bios on your own profiles, create a free account now.
-Just submit your main profiles, then click “boost” on each one to see a list of ways you can improve them – including enhancing your bio.
+Just submit your main profiles, then click “optimize” on each one to see a list of ways you can improve them – including enhancing your personal bio.

 11. Get help from an expert.

 Sometimes you just need a second pair of eyes on your personal bio – or you can have a specialist write it for you.
 That’s part of the larger reputation management services we provide at BrandYourself.

 If you’re interested in working with one of our in-house reputation specialists, we can help.
 As part of your kickoff strategy session, we’ll help define the most powerful way to talk about yourself, position yourself effectively against others in your industry, and ensure your bios are working for you across all your online profiles and websites.
 Our reputation specialists understand the ins and outs of how to write a bio that helps you achieve your goals, and it’s one of the first things they go over with you.